Kalixie/Genome-Assembly---Salmonella-enterica-/README.md

 ### Variant Calling

 Variant calling between raw reads and the reference assembly was performed through the usage of clair3 (v.
-1.20) installed through miniconda for further analysis of the reads.
+1.20) installed through miniconda for further analysis of the reads (Zheng et al., 2022).

 ### Result Visualisation